-Here, we introduce a new assay to study quantitatively the effect of flow on the conjugation rate, separate the encounter stage of conjugation from plasmid transfer, and predict plasmid transfer rates in environmentally relevant flows.
-Using a cone and plate rheometer, we expose a suspension of plasmid donors and recipients to varying shear flows and study how the shear rate impacts the conjugation rate.
-We discover that, as the shear rate increases, the conjugation rate increases at first, reaches a maximum, and then decreases.
-At the optimal shear rate, the conjugation rate is enhanced five-fold over the no-flow case, in which Brownian motion alone drives conjugation.
-We explain the presence of an optimal shear rate by modeling the effect of shear on the encounter rate between donor and recipient cells, together with a detrimental effect of shear at the highest shear rates, due to either the encounter duration being too short to enable mating pair formation or the shear forces obstructing mating.
-Our experimental results indicate that flow in aquatic, gut, and soil environments could locally increase conjugation rates.
-As an example, we predict that the ocean surface layer, particularly breaking waves, could act as hotspots of conjugation by generating high enough shear to increase cell-cell encounters without impairing conjugation.
+Here, we quantitatively study the effect of fluid motion on the conjugation rate using a new assay in which the rate of cell-cell encounters is directly controlled.
+Using a cone-and-plate rheometer, we systematically exposed a suspension of plasmid donors and recipients to a range of controlled flows with a defined shear rate, then counted transconjugants to study how the shear rate impacts the conjugation rate.
+We discovered that as the shear rate increases, the conjugation rate first stays constant, then increases up to a maximum, and then decreases.
+At the optimal shear rate, the conjugation rate is enhanced fivefold over the no-flow case in which Brownian motion alone drives conjugation.
+We use encounter rate theory and hydrodynamics to explain the existence of an optimal shear rate -- that is, an intermediate level of fluid motion for which conjugation is maximal -- by modeling the opposing effects of shear on conjugation.
+Our calculations show that, as the shear rate increases, the encounter rate between donors and recipients increases, but cells have increasingly less time to attach to each other and must then withstand increasingly higher shear forces that act to separate them.

-\textbf{Results}
+Our results indicate that flow in many natural environments, including aquatic systems, the gut of hosts, and soils, could locally lead to a major increase in conjugation rates.
+As an example, we predict that the ocean surface layer, particularly in breaking waves, can act as a hotspot of conjugation by generating shear rates high enough to enhance cell-cell encounters without impairing conjugation.

-To better assess the effect of fluid shear on conjugation rates, we developped a new experimental assay.
-We used a cone and plate rheometer as a \lq cell collider\rq~(Fig.~\ref{fig:Fig1}).
-The cone geometry creates a shear flow in the suspension of donors and recipients~(Fig.~\ref{fig:Fig1}A).
-In this setup, two mechanisms bring cells together: shear flow and diffusion~(Fig.~\ref{fig:Fig1}B).
-Diffusion generates cell-cell encounters via Brownian motion of both donor and recipient cells.
-The shear flow generates encounters by creating a relative horizontal velocity $\delta v\sim \delta z \dot\gamma$ between cells separated vertically by a small distance $\delta z$.
-Here $\dot\gamma$ is the shear rate, which quantifies the velocity gradient.
+\subsection{Results}